 The installation and uninstallation guides for each supported operating system are given below.

 On any version of Windows, just run the downloaded .exe file (by double clicking on it).
 The automated installer will start and guide you through the installation process.
+If you happen to see a Windows SmartScreen warning, just click More Info, and allow the installation to proceed.
+All software by Hyams Development is code signed by Starfield Technologies and safe to install on your device.

 Note that CurveExpert/GraphExpert Professional will install for all users (if you are admin), or for you only (if you are not).
 This allows you to try CurveExpert/GraphExpert Pro without having any admin privileges.